clux/probes/content/post/2023-10-01-drop-down-terminal.md

 bind = , F1, togglespecialworkspace
 ```

-so it auto-starts and you can toggle the workspace as you wish.
+so it auto-starts in special, and you can toggle the workspace as you wish.

 Give it an animation so it pops in vertically, and avoid undercutting your opacity: